brain-score/vision/docs/source/modules/tutorial.rst

    tells the computer how to run various Python commands) by setting up a Virtual Environment for you automatically.
 A venv is handy because installing the dependencies that Brain-Score needs will not conflict with other packages on your computer if you use a venv.
-   To the left on your screen, you will see your folder brainscore-brief that is the project root.
+   To the left on your screen, you will see your folder ``brainscore-brief`` that is the project root.
 If you click to expand it, then you will see an orange folder marked ``venv`` that contains all the venv files and whatnot.
 I would not mess with the ``venv`` folder or download anything in there.
 Again, your IDE will most likely be different if you do not use Pycharm, but the main points still hold.
 3. Next, we are going to clone the repos we need in order to get the code from Github for Brain-Score.
-   The easiest way to do this is to install Git on your computer from: https://git-scm.com/download/win.
+   The easiest way to do this is to install Git on your computer from (for Windows): https://git-scm.com/download/win.
    Once this is installed, open up your terminal and navigate into the ``brainscore-brief`` folder.
 In my case, the commands are ::
      cd desktop -> cd brainscore-brief